Timber - PVC - Aluminium - Windows, Doors & Conservatories in Hampshire

 Yes, but you cannot issue a FENSA certificate yourself.

-If you (or a general builder who isn’t CPS registered) install the windows, you are legally required to apply to your Local Authority Building Control before you start work and pay for them to inspect the installation.
-This inspection fee often costs more than the money you save by doing it yourself!
+If you (or a general builder who isn’t CPS registered) install the windows, you are legally required to apply to your Local Authority Building Control before you start work.
+You will have to pay for them to inspect the installation.

 6. Frequently Asked Questions